The Collusion Act of the Southern Baptist Convention and Clergy Sexual Abuse (Updated in 2015)

 This denomination of almost 17 million has their Collusion Act together, perhaps more than any other major denomination in the world!

 How?
 By a structure that allows leaders to be irresponsible, getting away with it under the protection of powerful attorneys and escape clauses that have worked well so far.
 It's difficult to hold a denomination accountable when they have things conveniently set up with congregational polity.

-“Congregational polity….what’s that?” some of you are asking.
-Well, congregational polity is the exact opposite of what one finds in the Roman Catholic Church, with centralized authorities who can more easily be held responsible for their “sins of omission” in regard to clerical sexual abuse and are far more likely to be exposed by the press.
+“Congregational polity….what’s that?” some of you are probably asking.
+Well, it's the exact opposite of what one finds in the Roman Catholic Church, with centralized authorities who can more easily be held responsible for their “sins of omission” in regard to clerical sexual abuse and are far more likely to be exposed by the press.

 Here’s how it works.
 Individual congregations are in charge.
 This means that a six-year-old child, provided (s)he is baptized, is a voting member of a congregation, thereby technically holding the same voting power as the Chairman of the Deacons!
 Initially, this looks good to some.
 After all, it empowers little children even!
 What it boils down to, however, is that nobody is in charge of really holding ministers accountable within the Southern Baptist Convention.
 Nobody and no group!
 Baptists like it this way.
 It’s all in the name of freedom, under a doctrine, which also can have some fine advantages.
 It’s called “priesthood of the believer,” which theoretically says that every believer is a priest and does not need to go to anyone to tell him or her what to do on anything.
 Certainly nobody has the authority to separate any individual from God nor to give absolution.